munnokd/Herbal_heaven_docker/README.md

-# Herbal Heaven - E-commerce Platform
+# 🌿 Herbal Heaven - E-commerce Platform (Dockerised)

-Herbal Heaven is a full-stack e-commerce platform for selling herbal products, built with Node.js, Express, MongoDB, and Materialize CSS.
+Herbal Heaven is a full-stack e-commerce platform for selling herbal products, built with Node.js, Express, MongoDB Atlas, and Materialize CSS.
+This version includes Docker and Docker Compose configuration for containerized development and testing environments.

+---

 ## 🐳 Docker Instructions